tanx-libs/tanx-connector-nodejs/README.md

     privateKey, // Your ETH private key.
     'usdt', // Enter the coin symbol.
     1, // Enter the amount you want to deposit.
-    'SCROLL' // Enter the network you want to deposit.
+    'SCROLL' // Enter the network you want to deposit into.
     // This argument is optional; if you pass the argument, the gasLimit and gasPrice will be overridden while executing the transaction.
     {
       gasLimit: '',